John Singleton (Australian entrepreneur)

 John Desmond Singleton AM (born 9 November 1941) is an Australian entrepreneur.
-He built his success and wealth in the advertising business in Australia in the 1970s and 1980s.
-He now has diverse investment interests in radio broadcasting, publishing and thoroughbred breeding and racing.
+He built his success and wealth in the advertising business in Australia in the 1970s and 1980s, and later also had diverse investment interests in radio broadcasting, publishing and thoroughbred breeding and racing.

-In 2019, Singleton sold his 32.2% stake in Macquarie Media for A$80 million, to Nine Entertainment.

 Early life

 Singleton was born in the Sydney suburb of Enfield and educated at Fort Street High School.

 Advertising career

-He commenced a career in advertising in 1958 as a mail boy in the Sydney office of J. Walter Thompson and after five years took a creative role at Berry Currie Advertising.
-Five years hence he was the Creative Director at that agency.
-In 1968 together with his Art Director partner Dunc McAllan, he started his own agency in Sydney and the pair soon teamed-up with Rob Palmer and Mike Strauss who had an existing small Melbourne shop with media buying accreditation to start Singleton, Palmer and Strauss, McAllan.
-SPASM opened with offices in Sydney and Melbourne.
+Singleton commenced a career in advertising in 1958 as a mail boy in the Sydney office of J. Walter Thompson.
+In 1963, he took a creative role at Berry Currie Advertising, and later attaining the role of Creative Director.
+In 1968, together with his Art Director partner Dunc McAllan, he started his own agency in Sydney and the pair soon teamed-up with Rob Palmer and Mike Strauss who had an existing small Melbourne shop with media buying accreditation to start Singleton, Palmer and Strauss, McAllan (SPASM) which opened with offices in Sydney and Melbourne.

 SPASM (and Singleton in particular) are notable in the history of Australian advertising for embracing an ocker voice in their communications at a time when multi-national agency groups were making their presence felt with the advent of strategic planning and British or American-imitating tones of voice.
 SPASM's clients were largely local Sydney retailers and rather than using polished voices, Singleton's ads embraced the tone of working-class man.
 A successful campaign was created for the wholesalers David Holdings.
 The voice-over screamed the retailer's prices before the irritating catchphrase "Where do you get it?".
-Similar "low-brow" approaches were taken for Jax Tyres "Jax the ripper Tyremen with the deals" and for Hudsons Timber and Hardware using a toothless old handyman spruiking "'udsons with a haitch".
-Critics derided this style as ocker advertising but it would pave the way for the later success of the laconic and self-deprecating style of local Australian advertising such as that created by the Mojo agency in the 1980s.
+Similar "low-brow" approaches were taken for Jax Tyres "Jax the ripper Tyremen with the deals" and for Hudsons Timber and Hardware using a toothless old handyman spruiking "udsons with a haitch".
+Critics derided this style as ocker advertising but it would pave the way for the later success of the laconic and self-deprecating style of local Australian advertising such as that created by Mojo in the 1980s.